60-meter band: Countries with band allocations

 Estonia (ITU Region 1): 60 m became available on a regular basis to Estonian (ES) class A and B amateurs on 1 September 2017.
 The band segment and maximum allowed power are according to the ITU rule 5.133B: 5351.5–5366.5 kHz, 15 W EIRP.
 They also have the possibility of using the frequency segment 5370–5450 kHz with maximum power 20dBW (100 W) TX output but so far only on special permission basis and only for local rescue communications.

 Eswatini (ITU Region 1): The Eswatini telecom regulator, ESCCOM (Eswatini Communications Commission) has released the new WRC-15 Amateur Secondary Allocation of 5351.5 – 5366.5 kHz with a maximum power of 15 W EIRP.

 Falkland Islands (ITU Region 2): Major changes to the Falkland Islands Communications Laws have been announced by the Falkland Islands Communications Regulator.
 They were published in the official Falkland Islands Gazette on 11 November 2019 and came into force on 15 November 2019.
 One of these has resulted in the new WRC-15 60 m Secondary Allocation becoming available to all full Falklands Radio Amateurs.
 The allocation 5351.5 – 5366.5 kHz, with a maximum power of 25 W EIRP, has been granted for Amateur Radio operations in the islands (see p.
 6 of the amateur radio conditions).

-Faroe Islands (ITU Region 1): Stations have as from 1 Jun 2012 been granted the spectrum 5250 – 5450 kHz, all-mode with secondary status by their regulator, the Enterprise Agency (ERST).
+Faroe Islands (ITU Region 1): Stations have as from 1 Jun 2012 been granted the spectrum 5250 – 5450 kHz, all-mode with secondary status by their regulator, Fjarskiftiseftirlitiðthe, (FSE).
 1 kW ERP is permitted for Category A licensees, and 100 W for Category B. Previously in 2011, Faroese amateur stations had to apply and pay for a special one year license.